MaheshParshuramkar-Software-Developer/go-importexportExcelCRUD/readme.md

 // README.md
-# Project Choice Golang Assignment
+# Go Import Export Excel CRUD

 ### Introduction
-Project Choice Golang Assignment is a Golang program to import data from an Excel file, store it into MySQL, and cache the data in Redis.
+Project Go Import Export Excel CRUD is a Golang program to import data from an Excel file, store it into MySQL, and cache the data in Redis.
 Create a simple CRUD (Create, Read, Update, Delete) system to view imported data, edit records, and update the changes to both the database and cache using a Gin Framework .

-### Project Choice Golang Assignment Features
+### Project Go Import Export Excel CRUD Features
 * Users can Upload Excel file which contains data employees data.
 * Users can View the data which was uploaded through Excel file.
 * Users can Update the data.